International Students: Key Issues Explained - June 2014Key Facts 12.5

-No. The number of applications to Universities has increased by 10 percent in the last two years.
-The government has closed down 700 bogus colleges and has tightened up the language requirements for students as well as requiring that students wishing to extend their visa show academic progression.
+No. The number of applications to Universities has increased by 17 percent since 2010.
+The government has closed down 750 bogus colleges and has tightened up the language requirements for students as well as requiring that students wishing to extend their visa show academic progression.
 The reduction in student numbers has occurred in the further education sector where abuse was rife.

 No they will not.
 First, this figure is the value of the education sector as a whole so it includes earnings from sources unrelated to the migration of international students such as publishing materials etc. Only £16.8 billion is the value of higher education, which of course also includes EU students.
 Importantly however, this figure is based on an increase in the stock of international students from 428,230 in the academic year 2010/11 to 642,000 by 2025 – an increase of 50%.

 Any such claim is misleading.
 Following a review of the student visa route the Australians opened up a post study work route to all international graduates of their universities.
 They also reduced the financial requirements for students but they remain roughly equal to those required by the UK.
 At the same time they tightened up in many areas.
-Indeed the number of foreign students going to Australia has fallen sharply in recent years because they have tightened up on bogus students.
+Indeed the total number of foreign students going to Australia has fallen in recent years because they have tightened up on bogus students in the Vocational Education and Training sector.
 Large numbers of international students were going to study vocational courses such as cookery and hairdressing mainly because they led to settlement.
 This route has largely been closed.
-The Australian authorities also introduced an ‘Intention to Return’ test for all student applicants; those who are considered at interview to have no intention of returning after their studies are now denied visas.
+The Australian authorities also introduced a ‘Genuine Temporary Entrant’ requirement for all student applicants; those who are considered at interview to have no intention of returning after their studies are now denied visas.

 This is also misleading.
 They clamped down heavily on foreign students after 9/11, partly for security reasons and partly because they found that 50% of the educational institutions were bogus.
 In 2005 a series of changes were made to the student visa system which streamlined the service for students.
 The application process was modified so that all applicants were to be interviewed and hundreds more consular staff were deployed to speed up processing times.
 Various changes were also made to the type of visa certain students could obtain.
 For example, Chinese student visas were extended from three months to one year and Iranians from six months to two years.
 The Americans have always had a post-study work scheme whereby students are able to stay in the US for 12 months in order to obtain experience in a job directly related to their discipline.
 For students of STEM (scientific) subjects this was increased to 29 months.